Maël van Beek

 • Dynamics of Change in International Organizations

-• Hierarchy misalignment and war: Network effects of relational and material power
+• Hierarchy misalignment and war: Relational and material power disparities among states

 • Likelihood-free Inference in Strategic Contexts